-This paper draws on a review of recent articles, studies and online discussions as well as in-depth interviews with 19 leaders in the fields of online technologies, nonprofit capacity building, citizen engagement and
+This paper draws on a review of recent articles, studies and online discussions as well as in-depth interviews with 19 leaders in the fields of online technologies, nonprofit capacity building, citizen engagement and social networks.

-Power to the Edges: Trends and Opportunities in Online Civic Engagement Final Edition 1.0 - May 6, 2005 social networks.
 If there is an abundance of examples from the 2003-2004 U.S. presidential campaign season in this report, it is because this period exemplified a rush of applications that also apply to other forms of civic engagement.
 The appendices include a list of people interviewed, a short bibliography and a glossary of relevant terminology.